 When you are charged with a DUI you face not only criminal charges but the possibility of an administrative suspension of your driver’s license.
 A request for an administrative per se hearing must be filed with the DMV within ten days of your DUI charge or your license will likely be suspended.
 Fresno DUI Defense Attorney Gregory W. Fox is familiar with this process and knows how to aggressively fight on your behalf in a DMV hearing.

-Obtaining a restricted license after a second DUI conviction
+Obtaining a restricted license following a suspension

 Do not wait to call a Fresno DUI attorney.
 Contact us as soon as possible after your arrest.
 Call the Law Office of Gregory W. Fox at (559) 222-5800 for your free consultation.
 In most instances, appointments will be set for the same business day.